1993 Dime Value Checker: Errors List, “P”, “D” & “S” Mint Mark Worth

 1. Double Denomination Errors

-Double denomination errors represent some of the most remarkable minting mistakes in the 1993 series.
-These occur when a dime planchet receives an impression from dies intended for a different denomination, typically showing partial designs from both coins on a single piece.
+Double denomination errors are among the most remarkable minting mistakes in the 1993 series.
+These occur when a dime planchet receives an impression from dies intended for a different denomination, typically creating overlapping imagery from both coins on a single piece.

-Value depends primarily on the clarity of both denominations and the percentage of each design visible.
-Examples where features from both denominations remain clearly identifiable command the highest premiums.
-Overall condition and eye appeal also play significant roles in determining market value.
+Value depends primarily on the clarity of both denomination designs and the percentage of each that remains identifiable.
+Examples where features from both coins are clearly visible command the highest premiums.
+Overall preservation and eye appeal also play significant roles in determining market value.

 2. Broadstrike Errors

 Broadstrike errors happen when the collar die fails to contain the planchet during striking, allowing the metal to spread beyond its intended diameter.
-The resulting coin appears larger than normal and features a completely smooth edge instead of the standard reeding.
+The resulting coin appears slightly larger than normal and features a completely smooth edge instead of the standard reeded edge.

-These errors display the full design on both obverse and reverse, but the image appears slightly expanded and stretched.
-The coin’s increased diameter makes the error immediately noticeable when compared to properly struck examples.
+These errors display the full design on both obverse and reverse, but the image appears slightly expanded and “spread.”
+The coin’s increased diameter makes the error immediately noticeable when compared to properly struck examples in hand.

 Value increases with the degree of expansion and overall preservation quality.
-Well-centered broadstrikes with clear, undamaged features attract more collector interest than poorly preserved examples.
+Well-centered broadstrikes with clear, undamaged features attract more collector interest.
+Examples of Roosevelt dime broadstrikes in MS64 have sold in the $100–$150 range based on comparable issues from nearby years.

 3. Misaligned Die Errors